agardnerIT/site/_pages/about.md

 Travelling and scuba diving are my passions.
 I'm also partial to the occassional Belgian beer.

-I'm currently based in Sydney, Australia and work for [Dynatrace](https://dynatrace.com) as a Solution Consultant.
+I'm currently based in Sydney, Australia and work for [Dynatrace](https://dynatrace.com) as an Automation Architect.

-Here's the section where I describe my personal interests.

 ## Non IT Certifications